Kim Yo Jong, Sister Of North Korea's Ruler, Rises Through Ranks With Tough Rhetoric

 "In many regards, North Korea is similar to the European societies of late medieval and early modern days.
 It is essentially a monarchy," Lankov says, in which family members are more trusted than other elites.

-That bloodline is what allows Kim Yo Jong to rise so high in North Korean politics, despite a bias against women in power in a place where traditional attitudes are summed up in the Korean maxim "If the hen cries, the household will be ruined."
+That bloodline is what allows Kim Yo Jong to rise so high in North Korean politics, despite a bias against women in power in a country where traditional attitudes are summed up in the Korean maxim "If the hen cries, the household will be ruined."
 The saying, used in both Koreas, suggests that when women speak up or take charge, no good will come of it.

 "The North Korean system is fundamentally patriarchal," says Lim Soon-hee, an expert on women in North Korea who is now retired from the Korea Institute for National Unification, a government think tank in Seoul.